-Your rocket must contain two eggs (oriented in any manner) throughout flight.
+Your rocket must contain three eggs (oriented in any manner) throughout flight.
+(Note: Apollo 11 carried three astronauts!)
 We will provide a tray full of eggs for issue to the contestants, all of them measured to be no more than 45 millimeters in diameter or 60 millimeters in length and between 55 and 61 grams in weight, and all of them marked with their weight to the nearest 0.1 gram.